Archived: Chemicals (Humans) Behaving Badly | Lessons from History for the Adoption of Greener and more Sustainable Chemical Processes

 in the pharmaceutical, agrochemical, fine chemical sectors who are interested in designing and implementing greener and more environmental synthesis of new and existing chemical products, and those looking for ideas and strategies to build sustainability practices into everyday ways of working in the chemical industries.

-This webinar will be presented by Dr Andy Wells, Charnwood Technical Consulting and takes place at the following time:
+This webinar was presented by Dr Andy Wells, Charnwood Technical Consulting

 This webinar provides an excellent introduction and background to our NEW online course ‘Green Chemistry – Towards More Sustainable Synthesis‘, 4-5 October 2022.